VitalijSipovskij/Final_Project_Data_Analysis_AnomalyDetection_ML_DL/README.md

    - Load and prepare the financial dataset for training.

 2. **Environment Creation:**
-   - Set up a custom trading environment where the RL agent can interact with the market data.
+   - Set up a custom trading environment where the Reinforcement Learning (RL) agent can interact with the market data.

 3. **Model Training:**
-   - Train the PPO model using the environment and specified hyperparameters.
+   - Train the Proximal Policy Optimization (PPO) model using the environment and specified hyperparameters.
    - Adjust `total_timesteps` to control the training duration and effectiveness.

 4. **Model Evaluation:**